sciurius/perl-Data-Properties/README.md

 you can fetch the list of its subkeys, and so on.
 Moreover, the list of subkeys is returned in the order the properties were defined.

+Data::Properties can also be used to define data structures, just like JSON but with much less quotes.

 ## Example of Usage

     use Data::Properties;